 Bones are part of the skeletal system, but they also play important roles in many other systems.

-In Chinese medicine, the bones are related to the Kidneys and ancestral relationships.
+In Chinese medicine, the bones are related to the kidneys and ancestral relationships.
 In Bone Yoga Bodywork, the bones have a relationship with our core issues.
 Bone is considered a non-responsive tissue.
-Vibrations that can get locked in the bone tend to be more factual, like shame.
+Vibrations that can get locked in the bones tend to be more factual, like shame.
 Working on the energetic qualities of the bone can release these held patterns.

 Bones are weight-bearing, they transmit forces, protect our organs, and support us in standing.
 They also conduct vibration and Piezoelectric qualities, this quality is important in bodywork.
 This means a force or stress applied to a bone is propagated along its length.

 The curves of the spine also act as shock absorption, (along with the intervertebral discs), and allow movement to happen and for the efficient transfer of weight.

 We commonly talk about the three curves of the spine, cervical, thoracic and lumbar curves.
 I like to include 3 more curves.

 - The sacral curve.
 When we were born the sacrum isn’t yet fused, the sacrum doesn’t finish fusing until our twenties, so up till that time what we do, the way we move has an effect on the shape of the sacrum and therefore the curve of the sacrum.

 - I also like to include the occiput, the lower portion of the skull at the back.
 It is sometimes considered the top of the cervical vertebrae and called C0, the cervical vertebra zero.

 - And the coccygeal curve.
 Not just the bottom end and an extension of the sacral curve, but consider our monkey tail, they curve in the opposite direction.

 Thinking like this will give us more choices in our exploration of movement.
 It means that there are three lordotic curves and three kyphotic curves